munificent/craftinginterpreters/book/chunks-of-bytecode.md

 </aside>

-**todo: illustrate with table of existing pointer null-ness, desired size and resulting behavior.**

 The interesting case is when the pointer is not `NULL` *and* the size is not zero.
 In that case, it will try to resize the allocated block.
 If the new size is *smaller* than the existing block of memory, it simply <span